wallarm/product-documentation/docs/README.md

 - _Discovers_

-	Discovers your company's hosts, domains, and services accessible from the outside by combining deep scanning and accessing data from external sources.
+	Discovers your company's hosts, domains, and services accessible from the outside by combining deep scanning and accessing data from externaljjdkjdj sources.

 - _Analyzes_